Milan Design Week

 Drop City 2025 © francesca iovene

-From the previous early digital era (2003) the project of the E.reporters also returns: students documenting Fuorisalone through images and video.
-Over the past year Google Arts has opened a section dedicated to the history of the event, creating an archive of more than 300,000 images and a new articulation of Fuorisalone’s geography.
+Since its first edition in 2003, and from the early days of the digital era, the E.reporters project has continued to evolve: students documenting Fuorisalone through images and video.
+For the past year, Google Arts has opened a section dedicated to the history of the event, creating an archive of over 300,000 images and offering a new articulation of the geography of Fuorisalone.

 Beyond Milan: exhibitions and collaborations